Rimsha-Shaheen/Smoke-Detection-and-Fire-Prevention/README.md

-# S# Smoke Detection and Fire Prevention
+# Smoke Detection and Fire Prevention

 An IoT-based fire prevention system using Cisco Packet Tracer and virtual sensors.